 “I can see why you’re upset,” I said.
 “Is he particularly aggressive about it?
 Has he tried to evangelize you before?”

-“Yes, he asked on two separate occasions,” she said.
-“Both times I made it exceptionally clear that I am not interested.”
+“Yes, twice,” she said.
+“I made it very clear that I’m not interested.”

 “How did he react?”
 I asked.